Skip to main content

 How often should I do yoga for weight loss?

-Focusing on one type of yoga isn't always the best strategy for anyone concerned with long-term weight management.
-Remember, it's more important to make yoga and other, more strenuous physical activities a regular habit, than to commit to a limited selection of yoga poses.
+Focusing on one type of yoga isn't always the best strategy if you are concerned with long-term weight management.
+Remember, it's more important to make yoga and other more strenuous physical activities a regular habit than to commit to a limited selection of yoga poses.
 A bit of variety is usually more fun, after all.

-Try to practice yoga as often as your weekly routine allows.
-Aim for three to five times of one hour practice a week, or if you're a beginner, ease yourself in with 20-minute sessions and gradually build up from there.
+Try to practise yoga as often as your weekly routine allows.
+Aim for three to five sessions of one hour practice a week, or if you're a beginner, ease yourself in with 20-minute sessions and gradually build up from there.
 If you wish to see results, always allow time in your week for more intense physical activities that get your heart pumping.

 symptom checker